Information for UKRI scholarship holders

 All UKRI-funded doctoral awards are governed by the UKRI's terms and conditions for training grants.

-Students who are funded by the UKRI should ensure that they are familiar with the terms and conditions of their award and the specific requirements of the Research Council that is supporting their research, in addition to the information outlined below.
+Students who are funded by UKRI should ensure that they are familiar with the terms and conditions of their award and the specific requirements of the Research Council that is supporting their research, in addition to the information outlined below.

 Students should also read the University’s Code of Practice for Research Degree Programmes, which contains information on registration and fees, changes to student status, supervision, the Doctoral Development Programme, thesis preparation and submission and the examination process.